-- “Outrage of modesty” laws.
-There are also harsh laws concerning the “outrage of modesty”, which includes offences committed while under the influence of alcohol, inappropriate language and men behaving inappropriately towards women.
+- Familiarise yourself with “outrage of modesty” laws.
+There are also harsh laws concerning the outrage of modesty, which includes inappropriate language and sexual harassment.
 Make sure you’re fully aware of these laws before you travel.

-- Same-sex acts are illegal.
-Same-sex acts between men are illegal in Singapore.
-There’s no specific law regarding same-sex acts between women, but travellers are still advised to exercise caution.
+- Be cautious of laws concerning homosexuality.
+Singapore still prosecutes people for being gay, and homosexual acts between men are illegal in Singapore.
+There’s no specific law regarding homosexual acts between women, but travellers are still advised to exercise caution.

 - Keep it clean.
 Singaporeans take keeping their city clean very seriously and have strict rules to enforce it.
-While walking in the streets, be careful not to litter, drop chewing gum or smoke in illegal areas as this could easily get you into trouble with the local authorities.
+While walking in the streets, be careful not to litter, drop chewing gum, spit on the street or smoke in illegal areas as this could easily get you into trouble with the local authorities.

-- Weather.
-Singapore experiences hot and humid conditions all year round, with temperatures usually above 30 degrees.
-Brief downpours of torrential rain are also common, so make sure you pack to suit the conditions.
+- Be prepared for the weather.
+Singapore experiences hot and humid conditions all year round, with temperatures averaging around 30°C. Brief downpours of torrential rain are also common, so make sure to pack to suit the conditions.

 Who do I contact in an emergency?

-It’s a good idea to keep a copy of important contact numbers in Singapore with you at all times.
+It’s a good idea to keep a copy of important contacts in Singapore with you at all times.
 These include:

 How do I find the best travel insurance for Singapore?